-Child support is money paid by a parent to assist with the financial needs of a child when the parents no longer live together.
-The parent with whom the child lives most of the time is often referred to as the custodial parent.
-The other parent is often called the non-custodial parent.
-Generally, the non-custodial parent pays child support to the custodial parent.
+Child support is money one parent pays to help with a child’s financial needs when the parents don't live together anymore.
+The parent who the child lives with most of the time is the custodial parent.
+The other parent is the non-custodial parent.
+The non-custodial parent usually pays child support to the custodial parent.

 The RMV may suspend or revoke your learner's permit, driver's license, or right to operate, and/or registration indefinitely if you fail to pay child support to the Department of Revenue Child Support Enforcement Division.